 Henry’s six-volume commentary is available for free online.
 Pastors in the 21st century still consult this set, which is a testament to its legacy.
 Many Christians start with the one-volume abridged version of Henry’s commentary (link goes to Amazon), which is also found for free online.

 Also, see: Is Matthew Henry a Good Commentary? to learn more.

 Spurgeon (1834-1892) was an English Calvinist Baptist pastor well-known for his preaching.
 His sermons were published in newspapers in his day.
 Christians in the 21st century still read them.
 Many of Spurgeon’s sermons can be found for free online.

 Spurgeon’s most famous commentary is The Treasury of David (link goes to Amazon), which covers the book of Psalms.
 His commentary offers readers a basic explanation of the text along with devotional reflections, making them ideal for pastors and lay Christians alike.
 Spurgeon was Baptist and Reformed.

 Keil and Delitszch’s commentary on the Old Testament

 C.F.
 Keil and F. Delitszch were Lutheran scholars in Germany in the 19th century.
 There were theologically conservative.
 Their commentaries (link goes to Amazon), which can be found in full online, primarily focus on the exegesis of Old Testament verses and passages, but they offer theological insights as well.

-Modern readers will have to get used to their dated writing style, and scholars need to be aware that some of their exegetical insights into the language are dated.
-Nevertheless, many pastors will benefit from their explanations, and some lay Christians will as well.
+Modern readers will have to get used to their dated writing style, and scholars need to know that some of their exegetical insights into the language are dated.
+Nevertheless, many pastors will benefit from their explanations, and some lay Christians will.

 J. Vernon McGee’s commentary series